RobotsConf/2013/pages/projects.md

 <div class='container'>

 <h2 class="featurette-heading mtop">Teams and Projects</h2>
 <p>RobotsConf was absolutely amazing and it was all thanks to the wonderful attendees that gathered together and create a vast amount of incredible projects.
 We wanted to pull together a list of all of the teams and their resulting projects (as well as any pictures and notes they might have).
 Please find the list of projects completed in just under 16 hours below.
-If you attended and don't see your project listed, please <a href="https://github.com/RobotsConf/2013">submit a issue/pull request here</a>.</p>
+If you attended, but don't see your project listed, please <a href="https://github.com/RobotsConf/2013">submit an issue/pull request here</a>.</p>

 <!-- Example of a team/project description, use this template to easily create a pull request at https://github.com/RobotsConf/2013/pulls -->
 <div class='team' id='sparklights'>